frappe/books_docs/docs/inventory/serial-number.md

 ## Serial Number Status

 - Serial Number Status is set based on Stock Entry.
-- Serial Numbers can automatically be created from a Material Receipt or Purchase Receipt.
+- Serial Numbers can automatically be created from a Material Issue, Material Receipt or Purchase Receipt.
 Serial Numbers are automatically created if you mention them in the Serial Numbers column.
 - Only Serial Numbers with status `Active` can be delivered.